RanchoNRuva/NvChad/README.md

 - indent-blankline.Nvim for indentlines
 - smooth scrolling
 - Snip support from VSCode through vsnip supporting custom and predefined snips (friendly-snippets)
+- Org-mode and Magit capabilities thanks to orgmode.nvim and neogit

 # Requirements